-SLS will assume responsibility for 60% of the capex for the Vikingo 1, Frison 1 and Jaca 1 wells.
-In consideration, SLS will initially receive 43% of the net operating income from the wells and 22% of the net operating income from the wells once the cost of the investment has been recovered.
+SLS assumed responsibility for 60% of the capex for the Vikingo 1 and Interoil keeps an option to invite SLS to invest in Frison 1 and Jaca 1 wells under the same commercial terms.
+In consideration, SLS will initially receive 43% of the net operating income from the wells and only 22% of the net operating income from the wells once the cost of the investment has been recovered thereafter.

-Except for the Group's oil and gas licenses, association contracts and service contracts (in general) in Colombia as described above and in Sections 6.9.5-6.9.10 and the financing arrangements described in Section 9.13 "Borrowing requirements and funding structure", the Company's business is not dependent on any patents, licenses industrial, commercial or financial contracts or new manufacturing processes.
+Except for the Group's oil and gas licenses, association contracts and service contracts (in general) in Colombia as described above and in Section 6.9 and the financing arrangements described in Section 9.13 "Borrowing requirements and funding structure", the Company's business is not dependent on any patents, licenses industrial, commercial or financial contracts or new manufacturing processes.